chetan009/leap-data_engineer-assignment/README.md

 Please build a PySpark solution that reads in the data and writes out a table showing the energy usage for each meter at each 15 minute interval, including  additional data fields with the hourly averaged energy usage and a flag indicating missing intervals.
 The only requirement is that the solution should only include native PySpark (and thereby no UDFs).

+Please provide your Pyspark code to this assignment along with your application to the data engineering position at Leap.
+We are looking forward to your solution!